Find out all about Student Voice Committees (SVCs), who they are and what they do.

 BDS SVCs follow a general structure, as set out by the Education Manual: the governing document of SVCs.

-Course Representatives for Dentistry are elected from within the Dental Society (DentSoc) There should be 6 course representatives for BDS – BDS1, BDS2, BDS3, BDS4 and two for BDS5.
-There is also a representative for each year of the BSc Oral Health programme.
+Course Representatives for Dentistry are elected from the Dental School.
+Two reps are elected for each year of the BDS programme.
+The BDS SVC should be co-chaired by the Dental President.
 The BLSA President should be invited to the SVC in a non-compulsory fashion.
-The BDS SVC should be co-chaired by the Dental President.

 The staff membership of the SVC should include the Head of Institute (or, in most instances, a nominee), the Senior Tutor, or equivalent, and other academic staff as agreed.
 Professional Services staff such as Library or IT staff should also be invited as agreed and when necessary.